+!
 WARNING Fire/Explosion Hazard: Gasoline is extremely flammable and highly explosive under certain conditions.

 Be sure to check the fuel hoses and connectors for leaking and deterioration before fueling and on a monthly basis.
+Fuel system repairs should only be performed by a marine technician certified in fuel systems.